IBM/aspera-cli/docs/README.erb.md

 - A text editor for configuration file edition

 By default, <%=tool%> assumes that a graphical environment is available on Windows, and on other systems, rely on the presence of the `DISPLAY` environment variable.
-It is also possible to force the graphical mode with option `--ui` :
+It is also possible to force the graphical mode with option `ui` :

 - `--ui=graphical` forces a graphical environment, a browser will be opened for URLs or a text editor for file edition.
 - `--ui=text` forces a text environment, the URL or file path to open is displayed on terminal.